Office of Academic Programs

 Starting September 1, 2020, the SOE Office of Academic Program office will be staffed and open between 9:00 - 5:00 on Mondays through Thursdays (Closed on Fridays).
 If you wish to meet with particular person within the OAP, please contact that individual to schedule a face-to-face or Zoom meeting.
 All OAP Staff can all be reached by email Monday – Friday between 9:00 and 5:00 pm.

 The Virginia Tech School of Education Office of Academic Programs is here to help students achieve their educational goals and to facilitate the work of the faculty in the School of Education.

-The Virginia Tech School of Education offers 14 degrees and 5 certificate programs online and in locations throughout Virginia including Blacksburg, Roanoke, Richmond, Hampton Roads, Abingdon, and Northern Virginia.
-We offer programs in Teacher Education and Preparation in a variety of disciplines, Educational Leadership and Policy Studies, Higher Education, Counselor Education and Supervision, Instructional Design and Technology, Educational Psychology, and the interdisciplinary program, Foundations in Education.
-Information about our degree and certificate programs can be found at our Academic Programs website.
+The Virginia Tech School of Education offers 14 graduate degrees and 5 certificate programs online and in locations throughout Virginia including Blacksburg, Roanoke, Richmond, Hampton Roads, Abingdon, and Northern Virginia.
+We offer programs in Teacher Education and Preparation in a variety of disciplines: Educational Leadership and Policy Studies, Higher Education, Counselor Education and Supervision, Instructional Design and Technology, Educational Psychology, Integrative STEM, and the interdisciplinary program, Foundations in Education.
+Information about our degree and certificate programs can be found on our Academic Programs webpage.

-If you are currently an undergraduate or high school student interested in the Virginia Tech teacher or school counselor preparation programs, please visit the Pre-Education Advising Program page.
+If you are currently an undergraduate or high school student interested in the Virginia Tech teacher or school counselor preparation programs, please visit the Pre-Education Advising Program website.